foss2serve/github-workflow-activity/activity/contribution-workflow.md

 Congratulations, you have made a change, committed it to your feature branch, and pushed it up to your fork, which automatically updates the PR associated with your feature branch!

+* If you are not done working on the issue, return to [Work on the issue](#work-on-the-issue).
-Continue to [Work on the issue]() until you either give up or think your work is ready to be merged into the upstream repository.
-If you are giving up, close the pull-request on GitHub and then complete [Clean up]().
-If you think your work is ready to be upstreamed, continue to the next section.
+* If you give up, close the PR on GitHub and then go to [Clean up](#clean-up).
+* If you think your work is ready to be upstreamed, continue to the next section.

-# Collaborate to upstream your work
+## Collaborate to upstream your work

-## Update your PR with changes in upstream
+### Update your PR with changes in upstream

 __Assumptions__

+* You are the contributor.
 * You have a terminal opened and positioned to the root of your local clone.
 * You have a feature branch and a corresponding PR opened back to the upstream repository.